 D38 Elevates: Exploring A Solution To Competitive Compensation

 Guided by the Lewis-Palmer School District 38 Strategic Plan, district leadership seeks to pursue action that is right for students, the D38 community and the future of the region.
-Given the current landscape of public education, D38 and its Board of Education are discussing the difficult decision of asking taxpayers to approve a tax increase to fund educator salaries.
+Given the current landscape of public education, D38 and its Board of Education unanimously opted to move forward with asking taxpayers to consider a tax increase to fund educator salaries.

 D38 continues to face major hiring and retention challenges.
 After losing 20 percent of our staff at the end of the 2020-2021 school year, which equates to 150 individuals, D38 embarked upon a hiring blitz.
 This proved challenging, and we had multiple positions go unfilled throughout the school year.
-Moving into the end of the 2021-2022 school year, similar conditions exist.
-We've sought to hire more than 80 positions, and the district is experiencing many individuals declining positions due to pay.
+Moving into the end of the 2021-2022 school year, similar conditions presented themselves.
+D38 sought to hire more than 80 licensed positions alone entering 2022, and the district is experiencing many individuals declining positions due to pay.

 - See Board-Approved Ballot Language